-See the "Research Notes" section at the end of this chapter for information gathered by other authors about William Turner and other relevant information.
+See the "Research Notes" chapter for information gathered by other authors about William Turner and other relevant information.

 Founder

 A founder is defined as "one who set up, established and originated a permanent home or edifice at a place".

 William Watson was the first person to hold title to land in The Basin but did not reside there long.